headforwards-spd/headforwards-website/src/pages/wordpress-blog/2016-07-software-cornwalls-mission-to-mars.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2016/07/software-cornwalls-mission-to-mars"
+path: /2016/07/software-cornwalls-mission-to-mars
-title: "Software Cornwall’s Mission to Mars"
+title: 'Software Cornwall’s Mission to Mars'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/softwarecornwallmissiontomarsworkexperience.jpg, text: 'Software Cornwall''s Mission to Mars '}
+    - {image: //headforwards.com/wp-content/files_mf/softwarecornwallmissiontomarsworkexperiencestudents.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/softwarecornwallsmissiontomars.jpg, text: ""}
-date: "2016-07-25T08:53:19.000Z"
+date: '2016-07-25T08:53:19.000Z'
-modified: "2017-11-03T10:53:48.000Z"
+modified: '2017-11-03T10:53:48.000Z'
-excerpt: "Earlier this month it was Software Cornwall’s Mission to Mars work experience week.
+excerpt: 'Earlier this month it was Software Cornwall’s Mission to Mars work experience week.
 Software Cornwall run regular Missions to Mars, but this was by far the biggest one.
-Software Cornwall is a not for profit organisation run by its members, with the aim of raising the profile of the industry in the county, offering business support …"
+Software Cornwall is a not for profit organisation run by its members, with the aim of raising the profile of the industry in the county, offering business support …'
-categories: ["Coding","Cornwall","News"]
+categories:
+    - Coding
+    - Cornwall
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 _Earlier this month it was Software Cornwall’s Mission to Mars work experience week._
 _[Software Cornwall](https://www.softwarecornwall.org/) run regular [Missions to Mars](https://www.softwarecornwall.org/?s=mission+to+mars), but this was by far the biggest one._